iscc/iscc-cli/README.md

 Commands:
-  gen*   Generate ISCC Code for FILE. batch  Create ISCC Codes for all files in PATH. dump   Dump Tika extraction results for FILE. info   Show information about environment. init   Inititalize and check environment. sim    Estimate Similarity of ISCC Codes A & B.
+  gen*   Generate ISCC Code for FILE. batch  Create ISCC Codes for all files in PATH. dump   Dump Tika extraction results for PATH (file or url path). info   Show information about environment. init   Inititalize and check environment. sim    Estimate Similarity of ISCC Codes A & B.